SoftwareAG/c8y-docs/content/edge-k8s/installing-edge-on-k8-bundle/accessing-edge.md

 * Click **See also our Privacy Notice** to open the [{{< company-sag >}} privacy statement]({{< link-sag-privacy-statement >}}) with details on the {{< company-sag >}} privacy policy.

 {{< c8y-admon-info >}}
-If you have enabled functional cookies you can opt-out from the product experience tracking later on via the **User settings** dialog, see [User options and settings](/users-guide/getting-started/#user-settings).
+If you have enabled functional cookies you can opt out of the product experience tracking later on via the **User settings** dialog, see [User options and settings](/users-guide/getting-started/#user-settings).
 {{< /c8y-admon-info >}}

 Select the **Remember me** checkbox if you want the browser to remember your credentials, so that you do not have to enter them again when opening the application the next time.
 This is especially convenient if you frequently switch between {{< product-c8y-iot >}} applications, as Edge requests you to authenticate each time when starting an application.
 You can make the browser "forget" your credentials by explicitly logging out.